frappe/frappe_io/frappe_io/www/docs/user/en/bench/guides/setup-production.md

 Supervisor
 ----------

-Supervisor makes sure that the process that power the Frappe system keep running and it restarts them if they happen to crash.
+Supervisor makes sure that the process that power the Frappé system keep running and it restarts them if they happen to crash.
 You can generate the required configuration for supervisor using the command `bench setup supervisor`.
 The configuration will be available in `config/supervisor.conf` directory.
 You can